Occupation and Industry Variables

 - A crosswalk betweeen the IPUMS OCC and OCCSOC variables for the ACS/PRCS samples

-- A crosswalk between the IPUMS IND and INDNAICS variables
+- A crosswalk between the IPUMS IND and INDNAICS variables for the 2000-2002 ACS samples

 - Crosswalks used to create the IPUMS harmonized occupation and industry variables are available via the links below.
 Descriptions of how we used these crosswalks are available in the "Integrated Occupation and Industry Codes and Occupational Standing Variables in the IPUMS" essay.